WordlessMeteor/LoL-DIY-Programs/README.md

 	- Customized Program 06 is designed to **one-key start the TFT 1v0 mode on PBE to gain 3000 RP**.
 A simple double-click will work.
 		- For users not in North America (in terms of location), despite any accerelator used, please don't double-click this program until several seconds after the PLAY button highlights.
 Otherwise, the summoner status will come into an unexpected state (the client will show that the summoner is in queue and display the "Finding Match" timer, but actually it's online).
 A **restart** for client is the only way to solve this problem.
 		- Since Aug.
 27th, 2023, TFT 1V0 mode has been unavailable. <u>Please start a TFT normal game and quit the game as soon as you enter the game to acquite 3000 RP.</u>
+		- Currently, the Riot 3000 RP Bonus mission doesn't support TFT games.
+Please complete this mission by other game modes.
 	- Customized Program 07 is designed to **get information of items on sale in the store**.
 		- This program exports information to `Store items.txt`.
 	- Customized Program 08 is never expected to count the number of summoners on a server. (since the number is too large, let alone the brute-force traversal of summonerId)!